appins/Netplan/README.md

 An online, free planner written in Go for school and other activities.
 Can also be used as an online journal or diary.

+Notice that this project uses caching, so killing the program at any time could result in lost data for all users that recently accessed their journals.

+Instead of using `^C` to kill it, use `sudo make killit`

 To start up the server for testing, go to a terminal and type
 ```bash